-The discount rate used to measure the TPL was 7.75 percent.
+The discount rate used to measure the TPL was 7.50 percent.
 The projection of cash flows used to determine the discount rate assumed plan member contributions will be made at the current contribution rate and that employer contributions will be made at rates equal to the actuarially determined contribution rates.
 Based on those assumptions, VCERA's fiduciary net position was projected to be available to make all projected future benefit payments for current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the TPL.
-Beginning with the June 30, 2015 valuation, a discount rate of 7.50 percent will be used.